szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Cernd's cloak more powerful (1645) (BG2EE EET)

 This component makes Cernd's cloak more worth hanging onto.
 As it stands, it is like a +1 cloak of protection, with the bonus that it can be worn with other magically protective items.
 Now it's more unique and seems more significant for our druidic lupine sensei.
-Additions (saving throws stay as they were):
+Additions (Saving Throws stay as they were):

 - +2 Armor Class (from +1)
 - Physical damage resistance: +10%